 Your buzzing LED lights are noisy for any number of reasons, the most likely of which we’ll explore with possible remedies.
-While it’s always best to work with a lighting specialist to identify the specific issue and its solution, here are some general things you can do to prevent the common problem of buzzing and humming LED from the lights or the dimmer switch connected to them.
+While it’s always best to work with a lighting specialist to identify the specific issue and its solution, here are our recommendations on how to stop LED lights from buzzing with or without dimmers on the circuit.

 Table of Contents